theprivateer/blog/packages/privateer/basecms/README.md

 This allows the host app to keep custom admin code, such as Notes, in the app while using the package panel.

+Markdown editor uploads use the filesystem disk configured in `basecms.markdown_editor.attachments_disk`.
+The package default is `local`, but host applications can point uploads at `s3` or any other configured Laravel filesystem disk.

 ## Page Builder Blocks

 The page builder block list is configured in `basecms.pages.builder.blocks` as an array of class strings.